-This guide is written for staff in New Zealand school libraries.
-It outlines currently accepted practice for cataloguing library resources and outlines the processes for standards-based data entry.
-It explains how to read and understand a bibliographic record and the importance of consistent data entry.
+Written for staff in New Zealand school libraries, this guide outlines currently accepted practice for cataloguing library resources, and the processes for standards-based data entry.

 A school library collection catalogued according to standard rules and practices allows your library users to retrieve information effectively, maximising the use of your collection.